-- A descriptive section of the Multimodal Access Project on the District's Rancho San Antonio landing page. - A landing page on the District website dedicated to the Rancho San Antonio Multimodal Access Project with a link to take the survey. - District Instagram posts on October 22, November 28, and December 20, 2019. - District Facebook posts on October 22, November 28, and December 20, 2019. - District Twitter Posts October 22, November 28, and December 20, 2019. - District Twitter Retweets from the SV Bike Coalition post on December 16, 2019. - Direct emails to District stakeholders and email notification lists.
+- A full "Rancho San Antonio Multimodal Access Project" webpage on the District website which highlights goals and objectives, project highlights, next steps, project timeline, and opportunities to provide public input or to take the survey. - A short descriptive section of the Multimodal Access Project on the District's "Rancho San Antonio Preserve" webpage. - District Instagram posts on October 22, November 28, and December 20, 2019. - District Facebook posts on October 22, November 28, and December 20, 2019. - District Twitter Posts October 22, November 28, and December 20, 2019. - District Twitter Retweets from the SV Bike Coalition post on December 16, 2019. - Direct emails to District stakeholders and email notification lists.